 WHAT YOU CAN DO

 If you still think you may be a target of this type of activity, conducting a detailed review of network security policies and adoption of stringent Operational Security (OPSEC) guidelines will aid in mitigating the cyber threat.
 Proper event logging, application accountability (whitelisting, blacklisting), disabling local administrative privileges, firewall implementation/ review, Intrusion Detection and Prevention Systems (IDS/IPS), Security Information and Event Management (SIEM), and, most importantly, user training, should be addressed first and foremost as these will be the foundation for forming an adequate OPSEC policy.

 After hardening procedures have been implemented it is important to take an objective look at your organization’s digital footprint from the outside; through the eyes of an attacker.

 - What types of critical information could an attacker use to exploit the business/organization?
-Where does that information reside and does it require additional security considerations?
+Where does that information reside and does it require additional cyber security considerations?

-- Which types of attackers would benefit from targeting this type of information?
+- Which types of cyber attackers would benefit from targeting this type of information?
 What is known about the capabilities of these types of targets?

 - What are the high-risk applications, connections, technologies, etc?
 Know the likely target areas of your organization and monitor them closely.

 - Have enough security controls been implemented, within reason, to deter, prevent, alert and manage the threat associated with data and the likely cyber attackers?

 - Once you have finalized the OPSEC procedures for your organization, make sure to disseminate appropriately and help employees understand its importance.